ethereum-optimism/optimism-tutorial/ecosystem/attestation-station/using-sdk/README.md

 There is no user to prompt for signing transactions.
 Therefore, to submit transactions (which is necessary to write attestations), we use a [mock connector](https://wagmi.sh/core/connectors/mock) that has a private key.

-If you are going to use `atst` in client-side code to write attestations, use a different connector, probably through [RainbowKit](https://www.rainbowkit.com/docs/installation#configure) of [ConnectKit](https://docs.family.co/connectkit).
+If you are going to use `atst` in client-side code to write attestations, use a different connector, probably through [RainbowKit](https://www.rainbowkit.com/docs/installation#configure) or [ConnectKit](https://docs.family.co/connectkit).

 ```js
 const writeSetup = async () => {